build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

  }`
 ```

-Now that we have our data model, let’s surf some of the CRUD API specs to accommodate our Pictures API to follow the best practices.
+Now that we have our data model, let’s surf some of the CRUD API specs to make our Pictures API to follow the best practices.
 CRUD stands for Create, Read, Update and Delete, which are the basic operations that you usually do with a Data Object, and we will align those operations into HTTP Methods like this:

 * Create → POST
 * Read → GET
 * Update → PUT
 * Delete → DELETE

 This way we don’t have to know much about the method names, we just know what it does just following the HTTP Method and understanding the Data Model.
-You can learn about the different HTTP Methods and purposes by visiting the Restfull documentation [here](https://restfulapi.net/http-methods/).
+You can learn about the different HTTP Methods and purposes by visiting the Restful documentation [here](https://restfulapi.net/http-methods/).

 Now we are goint to put all this together and start coding!